rgwch/ungrad-server/dispatcher/whatisit.md

 ### Administrative interface

-If the register message contains entries for "server id" and "server control", the framework will provide an administrative user interface for that Verticle. "server id" should be a unique identifier and "server control" should be an EventBus address the Verticle listens to.
+If the register message contains an entry "server" the framework will provide an administrative user interface for that Verticle.
+Server is a JsonObject with the following fields:

-  Eventually, the framework will send one of the following messages to that address:
+  * id - a unique ID for the server
+  * name - a descriptive name
+  * address - The EventBus Address of the administrative access.
+  * params - A JsonArray with all Parameters that can be queried, set or executed via the administrative interface.
+Each parameter entry is a JsonObject with the following fields:

-* getName -> the answer should be a human readable name for this Plugin
+    * name - a unique name for the parameter (unique within this service)
-* getParams -> the answer contains the parameters for the user interface to present for modifying and should be a JsonObject with a content similar to the following:

-        {
-            name: {
-                caption: some human readable label
-                type: <one of: boolean, string, number>
-                default: <defaultvalue>
-                range: <allowed range.
-For String parameters: regexp>
-            },
-            otherName{
-            }
-            ...
-        }

-* setParam({name: caption, value: newVal})
-* start
-* stop

-It is the responsibility of the Verticle to perform Actions for each call.
+    * caption - a caption for the web interface
+    * type - one of 'string', 'boolean', 'number', or 'object'
+    * value - value for the parameter